nullgemm/globuf/readme.md

 ## Building
-The build system for Globox consists in bash scripts generating ninja scripts.
+The build system for Globuf consists in bash scripts generating ninja scripts.
 The first step is to generate the ninja scripts for all the components needed.
 Then, these ninja scripts must be ran to build the actual binaries.

 ### General steps for the library
-You will usually need 3 modules to be able to use one of Globox's backend:
+You will usually need 3 modules to be able to use one of Globuf's backend:
- - The Globox core, providing code common across platforms.
+ - The Globuf core, providing code common across platforms.
    This is what implements the main interface of the library, to which you will bind the backend of your choice at run time.
- - The Globox backend module, holding all code specific to a context type.
+ - The Globuf backend module, holding all code specific to a context type.
    This is what is actually executed when the interface is used, after you bind all the backend's functions to the main library.
- - The Globox platform module, containing code common across backends.
+ - The Globuf platform module, containing code common across backends.
    This is here to avoid compiling common code into every backend module, so you can link multiple ones without having to worry about binary size.